Builditluc/wiki-tui/README.md

 cargo install wiki-tui
 ```

-When installing wiki-tui via cargo, you can choose what backend to use.
+When installing wiki-tui via cargo, you can choose what backend to use (The default one is crossterm).
 More information on the
 available backends can be found [here](https://github.com/gyscos/cursive/wiki/Backends#available-backends)

 To use a different backend, you will have to disable the default features and enable the desired backend feature.